Phobetor/billomat/README.md

 ### API glitches handled by this client internally

 The Billomat API provides two data formats, xml and json.
 The json format is used here.
-Due to an xml to json conversion in the Billomat API lists have a data inconsistencies in the json responses.
+Due to an xml to json conversion in the Billomat API lists have a data inconsistency in the json responses.

 If there is ony one element in a list the API returns something like this:
 ```php